Approaching Neural Chinese Word Segmentation as a Low-Resource Machine Translation Task: Results and Analysis

+In addition to MSR test, we keep the best hyperparameters determined on the MSR corpus unchanged, and run the same set of experiments on the PKU dataset.

-After the best configurations are determined on MSR, we test on the PKU dataset.
-Table~\ref{tab:results} compares our results with previous work.
-Our best single models are markedly ahead of other NMT-based methods.
-With ensembling, our MSR result is tied with SOTA, showing that empirically neural methods can reach the top without external data.
-An advantage of our approach is that neither feature engineering nor model design is required.
-However, as data quantity drops, we observe a worse performance and larger variance on the PKU dataset.
-This is expected as NMT is known to need a huge amount of data.
+Table~\ref{tab:results} compares our MSR and PKU results with previous papers.
+Our best single models are remarkably ahead of other NMT-based methods.
+With ensembling, our result on MSR ties with state of the art, showing that empirically neural methods can reach the top without external data.
+However, as data size significantly drops in the case of PKU, we observe a declined performance and larger variance on the PKU dataset.
+This is expected as NMT is known to be sensitive to a smaller data size.

 Regarding regularization, we discover that low-resource NMT techniques are not always constructive for CWS.
 Dropping out source tokens is harmful because CWS is not a language generation task and the decoder output heavily relies on the input.
-A similar rationale explains why label smoothing causes rocketing cross-entropy: there is always just one single correct output, so smoothing out the decoder probability distribution is undesired.
+A similar rationale explains why label smoothing causes rocketing cross-entropy: unlike language generation where a variety of outputs are accepted, for CWS there is always just one single correct scheme.
+Smoothing out the decoder probability distribution results in confusion.

 Further, unsupervised data augmentation with weighting achieves the best single-model result.
-We suggest a reason: the augmented data has the same source side as the original data, but a noisier target side.
-When weighted appropriately, the noise acts as a smoothing technique for sequence modeling \citep{xie-etal-2017-data}.
-From another aspect, transfer learning from augmented data does not lead to a better result than training from a randomly initialized state, which contradicts with \citet{aji-etal-2020-neural}'s findings.
+We suggest a possible reason: the augmented data has the same source side as the original data, but a noisier target side.
+When weighted appropriately, the noise might act as a smoothing technique for sequence modelling, especially in the low-resource condition \citep{xie-etal-2017-data}.
+From the transfer learning aspect, pre-training on the augmented data does not lead to a higher number than starting from a randomly initialized state.